Mt. Akakura 赤倉山

-Take the Nagano Shinkansen from Tokyo to Nagano and change to the Shinetsu Honsen Line to Myoko Kogen Station.
+Take the Hokuriku Shinkansen from Tokyo and change at Nagano Station to the Kita Shinano Line (Nagano Railway) to the final station, Myoko Kogen Station.
 Akakura Onsen is a 10-minute taxi ride from the station.

-By car, take the Joshinetsu Expressway and get off at Myoko Kogen Interchange.
-Akakura Onsen is a 6-kilometers from there on route 18.
+By car, take the Joshinetsu Expressway and disembark at Myoko Kogen Interchange.
+Akakura Onsen is six kilometers from there on Route 18.

 Surrounded by high mountains, Akakura Onsen Ski Resort has been in operation since 1937.
-The longest course in the ski resort is four kilometers and there are a total of 14 courses for all levels of skiers.
-At this enormous resort, you have the choice of skiing on normal runs, moguls, terrain parks or between the trees.
+The longest course in the ski resort is four kilometers and there are a total of 17 courses for all levels of skiers.
+At this enjoyable resort, you have the choice of skiing on normal runs, moguls, terrain parks, and more.

 At the foot of Mt.
 Akakura is a hot spring town where you can reward your body after a day on the surrounding ski slopes.

-From Akakura Resort, you can see Lake Nojiri and the Sea of Japan on a fine day.
+From Akakura Onsen Ski Resort, you can see Lake Nojiri and the Sea of Japan on a fine day.